boonebgorges/invite-anyone/readme.txt

 * Filtered spammers from group invitation list
 * Fixed bug that may have caused problems with some MU limited email domain lists
 * Email Address field is now auto-populated on Accept Invitation screen
+* Created admin toggle for group invites attached to email screen
+* Added hook for additional fields on Invite New Members screen (as well as a hook for processing the additional data)

 = 0.4.1 =
 * Fixed problem with email validation causing fatal errors on single WP